carlvine500/nginx-controller/README.md

 - step1: upload nginx config files to configMap by kubectl
 - step2: nginx-controller will listen to configMap, and download nginx config files to local directory
 - step3: test and reload nginx when files changed
-- note: file "host_time" in any directory, used for force reload current docker's nginx
+- note: file "hostname_date" in any directory, used for force reload current docker's nginx

 # build
 - linux `GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build`